SHEDOOMTC/Basic_Moco_1/README.md

 ## References

 The list of references is very long and mostly provided at the end of the pdf copy of each module.
+The series of tutorials by **[Pat Walters](https://github.com/PatWalters/practical_cheminformatics_tutorials)** is great reference tool in this regards

 ## Contact Us